alfonsof/azure-python-examples/azurefunctionblobevent/README.md

     * `__init__.py` - Code of the function.
     * `function.json` - Configuration of the function.

+* Create a Storage Account for the input source.

+  You must create the Storage Account, using the Azure console.
+  The storage account must be a StorageV2 (general purpose v2) account kind.
+  Create a blob container with the `samples-workitems` name in this Storage Account.

 * Create the Function App.

   1. You must create a Storage Account for the Function App, using the Azure console.